Alfresco/docs-activiti-enterprise/docs/modeling/forms/fields.md

 ### Display text fields
 Display text fields allow the form designer to display a line of fixed text to the form filler.
 This text is uneditable by the filler themselves.
 The `Text to display` property is used to enter the text.

-Display text fields not have the `Placeholder` and `Required?` fields, nor do they have an advanced properties tab.
+Display text fields not have the `Read-only`, `Placeholder` and `Required?` fields, nor do they have an advanced properties tab.

 ### Display value fields
 Display value fields allow the form designer to display a value previously entered in the form.
 The `variables` property is used to select a [form variable](../forms/README.md#form-variables) to display.

-Display value fields not have the `Placeholder` and `Required?` fields, nor do they have an advanced properties tab.
+Display value fields not have the `Read-only`, `Placeholder` and `Required?` fields, nor do they have an advanced properties tab.

 ### Dropdown fields
 Dropdown fields allow the form designer to define a set of options a form filler must choose from a list.
 This list can be a manually entered set of options or it can read from a REST service.